How to make a pyramid.

-Stage 2: Cutting out your triangle template.
+Stage 2: Cutting out a triangle template.

-Once you have your template drawn you will need to carefully cut it out.
+Once you have the template drawn you will need to carefully cut it out.
 You can do this with a craft knife or scissors.
 If you are using a craft knife you will also need to use your ruler to ensure that you cut a straight line.
 Always get an adult to help you when using scissors or craft knives.

 Stage 3: Cutting out the pyramid template.

-Be careful when you do this as you do not want to cut the tabs off, you will need to concentrate.
+Be careful when you do this as you do not want to cut the fixing tabs off, you will need to concentrate.
 (Remember always ask an adult for help when using scissors or craft knives).

-When you have cut out your pyramid template you will need to lightly score down all the lines on the template using your scissors.
+When you have cut out the pyramid template you will need to lightly score down all the lines on the template using your scissors.
 (Remember always ask an adult for help when using scissors or knives).
 This will make it easier to bend the card or stiff paper into shape.

-When scoring your lines, first place a ruler on the edge of the line and then lightly run the point of the scissors along the edge of the ruler applying gentle pressure so as to leave a small indent in the card or stiff paper.
+When scoring lines, first place a ruler on the edge of the line and then lightly run the point of the scissors along the edge of the ruler.
+Apply gentle pressure so as to leave a small indent in the card or stiff paper.
 Always make sure that you place another piece of board or stiff card between your template and the surface you are scoring it on making sure it overlaps enough to prevent damaging the surface below.
 Failure to do so can result in irreparable damage to your work surfaces.
 I always use a thin piece of plyboard or timber sheeting.

 Stage 4: Making your pyramid base.